goncalomb/dotfiles/README.md

 Scripts | Description
 --------|------------
 [android-bak](bin/android-bak) | Connect to a Android phone (I use Termux and sshd) and backup some files.
+[browser-incognito](bin/browser-incognito) | Open an independent browser window in incognito mode (Google Chrome).
+[browser-socks](bin/browser-socks) | Create a SOCKS proxy with a remote server and start an incognito Google Chrome instance on that proxy.
 [composer](bin/composer) | Run PHP composer (with auto-install).
 [drive-serial](bin/drive-serial) | Find the serial number of the physical drive.
 [estore](bin/estore) ([src](bin/src/estore.py)) | Encrypted data storage (to store passwords and other data).